Free ASVAB Mechanical Comprehension Practice Test

 FAQ

-How many free Mechanical Comprehension practice questions are here?
+- How many free Mechanical Comprehension practice questions are here?

-This page has 9 free ASVAB Mechanical Comprehension questions, each with the correct answer and a full worked explanation.
+- This page has 9 free ASVAB Mechanical Comprehension questions, each with the correct answer and a full worked explanation.
 They're free to use with no account required.

-Does Mechanical Comprehension count toward my AFQT score?
+- Does Mechanical Comprehension count toward my AFQT score?

-No. Mechanical Comprehension is not one of the four AFQT subtests, so it does not affect your AFQT/enlistment score.
+- No. Mechanical Comprehension is not one of the four AFQT subtests, so it does not affect your AFQT/enlistment score.
 It does feed line scores that determine which military jobs you qualify for.

-What does the Mechanical Comprehension subtest cover?
+- What does the Mechanical Comprehension subtest cover?

-Tests understanding of physical principles and simple machines.
+- Tests understanding of physical principles and simple machines.
 Think levers, pulleys, gears, and basic physics applied to real situations.
-On the CAT-ASVAB it has 15 questions with about 20 minutes to answer them.
+On the CAT-ASVAB it has 15 questions with about 22 minutes to answer them.
 Topics include: Simple machines, force, motion, pressure, mechanical advantage.

-Are these the same as the real ASVAB questions?
+- Are these the same as the real ASVAB questions?

-No. These are original practice questions calibrated to match the style and difficulty of the real ASVAB.
+- No. These are original practice questions in the same multiple-choice format and topic coverage as the real ASVAB.
 The actual test is a secure exam, so no one publishes its live items.
-Practicing this format is the closest legitimate prep.
+Practicing this format is solid prep, but the real ASVAB score comes only from a test-center sitting.

 Free practice tests for the other subtests